kennethleungty/Finance-LLMs/README.md

 <h1 align="center"><strong>📈 🧠<br>Finance LLMs</strong></h1>
-<h2 align="center"><strong>Comprehensive Compilation of LLMs for Financial Services</strong></h2>
+<h2 align="center"><strong>Comprehensive Compilation of Real-World LLM Implementation in Financial Services</strong></h2>

 ## 📌 Context
 Large Language Models (LLMs) are transforming financial services, unlocking powerful capabilities in everything from high-stakes risk assessment to automated financial reporting.
 These AI-driven models are redefining how financial institutions approach banking, trading, asset management, and regulatory compliance.

-As the financial sector continues to embrace AI, a new trend is emerging — LLMs tailored specifically for financial services.
+As the financial sector continues to embrace AI, a new trend is emerging — implementation of LLMs specifically for financial services.
 Whether general-purpose, pre-trained or fine-tuned on sector-specific data, these LLMs are designed to understand industry regulations, complex financial terminology, and real-world market dynamics.

 This repository is your go-to resource for finance-focused LLMs, featuring a curated collection of cutting-edge models, collaborations between financial institutions and LLM providers, and real-world case studies that showcase how companies are leveraging LLMs to gain a competitive edge.